499602D2/auto-restic/readme.md

 - `backup-frequency`: How often you want to run the backup, in seconds.
 You can use expressions like in the example.

 - `keep-backups`: How long to keep the backups for.
-See [restic's documentation for --keep-within duration](https://restic.readthedocs.io/en/stable/060_forget.html#removing-snapshots-according-to-a-policy).
+See [restic's documentation](https://restic.readthedocs.io/en/stable/060_forget.html#removing-snapshots-according-to-a-policy) for `--keep-within duration`.

 - `exclude-file`: Text file containing the files that will be excluded from the backup, one per line.